askomics/flaskomics/docs/federation.md

 gene_2|1|http://nextprot.org/rdf/gene/ENSG00000156603

-### Perform a federated query
+## Perform a federated query

-Once the relations are well described, link between local and distant entities are automatically done by AskOmics.
-The Query is distributed to the concerned endpoint and results are returned like a classic query.
+Once the relations are described, links between local and distant entities are automatically done by AskOmics.
+The query is distributed to the external endpoint and results are returned like a classic query.